 If the lumbar puncture is done to look for infection, the results will usually be available within a few hours.
 There may be a dressing or a plaster covering the spot where the needle went in.
 You may notice a little bit of swelling where the needle went in, but this should disappear over a couple of days.

 What can I do to help during the lumbar puncture?

 - if your child asks about what is happening, be honest, reassure them and explain the test in simple terms

 - be comforting and reassuring even though you are concerned - your child will be more relaxed if you appear relaxed

 - you may be able to comfort and reassure your child while the lumbar puncture is being done but if you are not able to stay with your child, then a staff member will stay and comfort them

 - the staff are there to help and you are welcome to ask them if you would like more information

-What can I do to help after the test?
+What can I do to help after the lumbar puncture?

-- if the headache becomes severe or does not go away your child should see their doctor
+If your child has a headache, give them plenty to drink and encourage them to lie down.
+If the headache becomes severe or does not go away your child should see their doctor.